-Van Jones is a social entrepreneur, CNN political contributor and host of The Van Jones Show on CNN.
+Van Jones is a social entrepreneur and CNN political contributor.
 Famous for his heart-felt election night coverage, Jones showed up as “the voice of reason” for people in red states and blue throughout the volatile 2016 political season.

 In 2009, Jones worked as the green jobs advisor to President Barack Obama.
 In this role, Jones helped to lead the inter-agency process that oversaw the multi-billion dollar investment in skills training and jobs development within the environmental and green energy sectors.

-Jones has been honored with numerous awards and spotlighted on several lists of high achievers, including: the World Economic Forum’s “Young Global Leader” designation; Rolling Stone’s 2012 “12 Leaders Who Get Things Done”; TIME’s 2009 “100 Most Influential People in The World”; and the Root’s 2014 “The Root 100.”
-He is presently a fellow at the MIT Media Lab.
-Van is a founder of Dream Corps, Rebuild The Dream, Green For All, the Ella Baker Center for Human Rights and Color of Change.
+Jones has been honored with numerous awards and spotlighted on several lists of high achievers, including: the World Economic Forum’s “Young Global Leader” designation, Rolling Stone’s 2012 “12 Leaders Who Get Things Done”, TIME’s 2009 “100 Most Influential People in The World”, and the Root’s 2014 “The Root 100.”
+Van is a founder of Dream Corps, Rebuild The Dream, Green For All, the Ella Baker Center for Human Rights, Color of Change and REFORM Alliance.